 3 semester hours, Spring semester, odd numbered years.

-Linda Watson, Ed.D., Associate Professor, Division of Speech & Hearing Sciences
+Linda Watson, Ed.D., Professor, Division of Speech & Hearing Sciences

-This graduate seminar focuses on research in autism, and is directed to students who plan careers in behavioral or biobehavioral research in autism.
-The first part of the course focuses on readings and discussions related to psychological/neuropsychological theories of autism, including ones related to theory of mind, executive functioning, weak central coherence, intersubjectivity, and sensory processing.
-In the second part of the course, participants examine some of the common methodological challenges in autism research and varied approaches to addressing those challenges.
-The content of the latter part of the course is driven by the participants' specific interests related to autism research.
-Each participant works individually or in collaboration with other seminar participants to develop an autism research project.
-Participants rotate in assigning readings, presenting, and leading discussions for the latter part of the course.
-The instructors, participants, and guest discussants provide input to assist in the conceptual and methodological development of the autism research projects undertaken as part of the course.
+This graduate seminar focuses on research in autism, and is directed to doctoral students who plan careers in behavioral or biobehavioral research in autism.
+The first part of the course focuses on readings and discussions related to theories of autism and some of the common methodological challenges in autism research as well as approaches to addressing those challenges.
+The content of the latter part of the course is driven by the participants' specific interests related to autism research, and participants rotate in assigning readings, presenting, and leading discussions.
+The participants also work in small teams to plan and complete an autism research project using extant data The instructors, participants, and guest discussants/mentors provide input to assist in the conceptual and methodological development of the autism research projects undertaken as part of the course.